zowe/docs-site/docs/user-guide/start-zowe-zos.md

 ```

 :::note
-If using SDSF to start the cross memory server, enter `/` before `S`.
+If using SDSF to stop the cross memory server, enter `/` before `S`.
 :::